lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

    - Grasp the theoretical differences between Linear and Logistic Regression.
    - Identify scenarios where each model is most applicable.
 2. **Build Predictive Models**:
-   - Apply **Linear Regression** to predict car prices based on engine performance and fuel efficiency.
+   - Apply **Linear Regression** to predict car prices based on the independents given.
    - Use **Logistic Regression** to classify order accuracy based on customer satisfaction metrics.
 3. **Evaluate Model Performance**:
-   - For Linear Regression:
+   - For Linear Regression: Evaluate with metrics like r2 and adjusted r2.
    - For Logistic Regression: Evaluate with metrics like accuracy, precision, recall, and f1- score.
 4. **Interpret Model Results**: